sasq64/apone/bbsutils/README.md

 Console
 =======

-* Is a grid of *Tiles*
-* Each Tile has a character, a foreground color and a background color.
-* The console keeps track of the clients screen contents
-* The console keeps track of the clients real cursor position
-* A *refresh* means to send the necessary (and preferably minimal) set of characters and control codes to mirror the internal representation on to the client screen.
+A Console takes a reference to a *Terminal* on creation, and holds a grid of tiles.
+The user can draw characters and colors to these tiles using varous functions, and then call *refresh()* to have the Console translate the changes into screen codes that will update the remote screen accordingly.

 Example
 -------

 	auto *console = createLocalConsole();

-	// Write commands are written to the terminal directly console->write("One line\nNext line");
+	// Write commands are written to the terminal directly.
+They don't need to be *flushed* and they will wrap at the
+	// last column and scroll the screen at the last line console->write("One line\nNext line");

 	vector<int> colors { Console::RED, Console::WHITE, Console::BLUE };